 Enforcing the Judgment

 The plaintiff who wins in a civil case will in most cases be awarded a money judgment.
 The judgment is the court’s order that the defendant (now a judgment debtor) owes the plaintiff (now a judgment creditor) a stated sum of money.
-Obtaining a judgment is not the same as actually receiving the money.
+Obtaining a judgment is not the same as receiving the money.
 The judgment can only be enforced out of property belonging to the defendant.

 The law provides remedies for judgment creditors to enforce judgments.
 The judgment creditor may contact the general district court clerk’s office for more information on court procedures to collect the judgment, including: